achoav/ElectionAnalysis/README.md

 Election Results
 Total Votes: 369,711

-Items (1) and (2).
 Voter turnout and Percentage of votes each county contributed to the election.
 County Results:
   - Jefferson: 10.5% (38,855)
   - Denver: 82.8% (306,055)
   - Arapahoe: 6.7% (24,801)
-Item (3) Detrmine which county had the largest turnout.
+Determine which county had the largest turnout.
   - Largest County Turnout: Denver